-- Long-day onions which require about 15 hours of summer daylight.
+- Long-day onions require about 15 hours of summer daylight.

-- Short-day onions which require about 12 hours of summer daylight.
+- Short-day onions require about 12 hours of summer daylight.

-- Day-neutral (also called intermediate day) onions which are not affected by the number of daylight hours.
+- Day-neutral (also called intermediate-day) onions that are not affected by the number of daylight hours.
 (Day-neutral onions are modern hybrids, bred to not be sensitive to day length.)